 First things first, though, we’d like to make very clear that affordability of our service is very important to us.
 Our hope is that, in the future, we will incrementally move toward a pricing structure that allows anyone who wants to divert their food waste from the landfill to do so at a rate they can comfortably afford.
-We’ve already made tremendous progress towards affordability by expanding our service offerings: after starting with only a $36/month weekly pickup option, we’ve added a $20/month biweekly pickup option, as well as $10/month and $1/gallon drop-off options, and at our dropoff events we take free drop-offs from families eligible for public food or housing assistance.
+We’ve already made tremendous progress towards affordability by expanding our service offerings: after starting with only a $36/month weekly pickup option, we’ve added a $20/month biweekly pickup option, as well as our $10/month drop-off program.

-However, as a new small business, we also have to price our service in a way that will allow us to succeed and grow.
+However, as a local, small business, we also have to price our service in a way that will allow us to succeed and grow.
 So…

 Why is our service so expensive?

 We set our initial price after reviewing the pricing structure of dozens of similar businesses around the country, with an emphasis on cities that are comparable to Albuquerque in terms of population, density, and socioeconomics.
 While there are cheaper programs in some cities, our price is comparable to the ones we felt were the most successful, particularly in their ability to finance their own expansion and sustained growth.

 It’s useful to think about our price in comparison to the cost of municipal services.
 Albuquerque residents pay about $15/mo on their water bill for their trash and recycling pickup, but there are a number of factors that contribute to that comparatively low price:

 - every home participates, so it only takes a few seconds to drive from one residence to the next, and they don’t need to spend much on sales and outreach;